jgjuarez/UrbanRuralManagua/README.md

 # Introduction

-This repository contains all the materials related to the manuscript “Higher Abundance of the Vector Aedes aegypti in Rural Areas than in Urban Areas in Managua, Nicaragua.”
-The study examines the spatial and seasonal distribution of Aedes aegypti across rural and urban settings in Managua, Nicaragua, using comprehensive entomological surveillance data.
+This repository contains all the materials related to the manuscript “Abundance of the vector Aedes aegypti in urban and rural areas in Managua, Nicaragua” The study examines the spatial and seasonal distribution of Aedes aegypti across rural and urban settings in Managua, Nicaragua, using comprehensive entomological surveillance data.

 The repository includes: